 After years of diligent saving, you probably built a significant nest egg to afford a comfortable retirement, but that doesn’t mean you’re ready to put your feet up and coast through your golden years.
-Preparing for retirement requires having a plan in place to address your spending habits, rising health care costs, changing tax laws and a myriad of unexpected changes that can throw your plans into disarray.
+Preparing for retirement requires having a plan in place to address your spending habits, rising healthcare costs, changing tax laws and a myriad of unexpected changes that can throw your plans into disarray.
 The age at which you retire will also have a significant impact on your future finances.
 Following are three critical factors to consider when timing your retirement right.

 Social Security Benefits

-According to the Social Security Administration, claiming benefits at this early age will be approximately 29.
-2 percent less than the amount you could receive if you wait until you reach full retirement age, which in 2021 is 67 for people born after 1959.
-By contrast, for each year you delay benefits up until age 70, the amount you actually receive will increase 8 percent per year.
+You may begin claiming Social Security benefits as early as age 62 but doing so may reduce the actual payout you receive.
+According to the Social Security Administration, starting at this early age will result in approximately 30 percent less in monthly benefits that you would receive if you wait until you reach the full retirement age of 67.
+By contrast, for each year you delay benefits, the amount you receive increases by 8 percent annually.

 The decision of when to begin receiving Social Security should be made under the guidance of professional advisors to ensure it reflects your unique circumstances, needs and goals.